Moduli of $p$-adic representations of a profinite group: Representability of the space of morphisms

+\begin{remark} The ring $A_0$, above, is an open subring of $A$.
+For this reason, the topology of $A$ can be thought as an ind-pro topology, in which the pro-structure comes from the fact that formal models are $p$-adically complete and the ind-structure arises after localizing at $p$. \end{remark}

-\begin{definition} Given a $k$-affinoid alge bra $A$ we denote by $\rmM(A)$ the set of semi-multiplicative seminorms on $A$.
-Given $x \in \rmM(A)$ we can associate it a (closed) prime ideal of $A$.
-Namely, it corresponds to the kernel of $x \colon A \to \bR$, $\ker(x) \subseteq A$.
-The fact that it defines a prime ideal of $A$ follows from multiplicativity of $x \in \rmM(A)$. \end{definition}
+\begin{definition} Given a $k$-affinoid algebra $A$, we let $\rmM(A)$ denote the set of semi-multiplicative seminorms on $A$.
+Given $x \in \rmM(A)$ we can associate to it a (closed) prime ideal of $A$.
+Namely, it corresponds to the kernel of the induced morphism

+The fact that it defines a prime ideal of $A$ follows from the multiplicativity of $x \in \rmM(A)$.
+The elements $x \in \rmM(A)$ are usually referred to as \emph{closed points of $\Sp(A)$}. \end{definition}